FAQ

 So, what are the Rules?

-All taping, including corrections, must be done during a rehearsal or with a Music Team Member.
-Exceptions will be made to allow you to tape in a quartet or small group when catching up.
+- All recordings, including corrections, must be done during a rehearsal or with a Music Team Member.
+Exceptions will be made to allow you to record in a quartet or small group when catching up.

-You cannot use music while taping for evaluation.
+- You cannot use music while recording for evaluation.

-The Director for major events, such as the show, contest, or a performance, establishes taping deadlines.
-“Last day for taping” means that tapes must be submitted for final evaluation immediately following that date.
+The Director for major events, such as the show, contest, or a performance, establishes recording deadlines.
+“Last day for recording” means that recordings must be submitted for final evaluation immediately following that date.
 This allows the Director to know ahead of time exactly WHO will be on the risers for the performance.
-Taping deadlines are firm – no recording is permitted (except for your own use) after that date.
+Recording deadlines are firm – no recording is permitted (except for your own use) after that date.
 However, songs that will remain in our repertoire are sometimes put on another schedule for future performances.

 For contest, all songs must be qualified to be able to perform on stage.
 For shows and performances that are usually divided into Sets or Acts, if you find that you may not be able to qualify on all the songs, you can concentrate on all the songs in a particular set, and then perform them on stage if you have qualified them.